sola-st/LintQ/ADVANCED.md

     This will run the tests of the specific folder `query-tests/Measurement` and will use the dependencies installed in the previous step.
     Note, change path to test the library concept, e.g. `codeql test run qlint/codeql/test/library-test/qiskit/circuit --additional-packs=~/.codeql/packages --threads=10`.

-## F. Performance TroubleShooting

-## E. Run the Query on the Full Dataset
+## Run the Query on the Full Dataset

 Follow these steps:
 1. Run the queries in the `qlint/codeql/src` folder on the dataset (in the folder `data/datasets/exp_vXX/codeql_db`) with the following command: